maudinski/Sesh/README.md

 The sessions are stored as a 2 dimensional slice.
 Its more specifically a slice of chains, and each chain holds (by default) 1000 session structs.

 Resizing is done when 3/4 of the last chain is full, and adds one more chain to the chains slice, then copies over the contents

-How ended sessions arent wasted: They are chained together.
+How ended sessions arent wasted: They are strung together, like a linked list.
 The position of the first ended and last ended sessions are stored in the SessionManager object.
 The session struct also has the position of another session in it (for use in stringing together ended-sessions). so, as sessions are ended, the spot of the newly-ended will get stored in it the SessionsManagers last ended, then the SessionManager's lastEnded vairable will be set to that newly-ended one.

 Now, when StartSession requests the next spot from sm.nextSpot(), next spot does some analyzing on if that string is up to date or not, and if there is ended spots, it will send from the bottom and update it sm's openSpot.
 Otherwise, it sends from the top of